aditi-18/IssueTracker-Application-MERN/README.md

 ![](/ReadMeImages/Capture4_2.PNG)

 ### Problems faced in this chapter
--Initial understanding of useage of state.
+1)Initial understanding of useage of state.

--Understanding flow of data among the components.
+2)Understanding flow of data among the components.

--Updating data using form.<br>
+3)Updating data using form.<br>

 ## Chapter3